Alexander Isak: 2023–25: Sustained success and departure

-On 12 August 2023, Isak scored a brace in a 5–1 win over Aston Villa in the first match of the season.
+On 12 August 2023, Isak scored a brace in a 5–1 win over Aston Villa in Newcastle's first match of the 2023–24 season.
 On 27 September, he scored the only goal in a 1–0 victory over Manchester City in the EFL Cup, his club's first win against the latter in the last 11 meetings.
 On 25 November, Isak scored a goal in a 4–1 win over Chelsea, following his recovery from a groin injury.
-Three days later, he scored his first Champions League goal to grant his club a 1–0 away lead against Paris Saint-Germain, in a match which ended in a 1–1 draw following a controversial penalty scored by the latter in the stoppage time.
+Three days later, he scored his first Champions League goal to grant his club a 1–0 away lead against Paris Saint-Germain, in a match which ended in a 1–1 draw following a controversial penalty scored by the Parisians in stoppage time.
 On 14 April 2024, Isak scored his 16th and 17th goals of the season as Newcastle beat Tottenham 4–0, equalling Zlatan Ibrahimovic's record for most goals by a Swede in a Premier League season.
 He then broke the record in a 5–1 win against Sheffield United on 28 April where he scored a brace at St James' Park.
 He finished his second season at the club as their top scorer with 21 league goals, only behind Erling Haaland and Cole Palmer in the league.